 Prior to moving to Charlotte in 2010, he co-produced numerous events featuring talents such as the Beastie Boys, DJ Mark Ronson and Moby.
 During this time, Torio also hosted weekly events at hot spots like Lotus, Centro-Fly and Marquee, earning himself a reputation as New York City's best promoter.
-With such a strong background in event production and promotion, Torio has seamlessly translated his past experience into hospitality brand management with 5Church Group (owner of 5Church and Nan and Byron’s).
+With such a strong background in event production and promotion, Torio has seamlessly translated his past experience into hospitality brand management with 5Church Group (owner of 5Church Charlotte, 5Church Charleston, and Sophia's Lounge).

-Now, Torio handles the marketing and promotions for the whole company, which includes all three 5Church locations (Charlotte, and Charleston).
+Now, Torio handles the marketing and promotions for the whole company, which includes 5Church Charlotte, 5Church Charleston, and Sophia's Lounge.
 He also serves as the communications liaison.
-The brand that Torio has developed for 5Church has garnered attention from such reputable news sources as The New York Times, The New Yorker, The Washington Post and the Chicago Tribune.
+The brand that Torio has developed for 5Church has garnered attention from such reputable news sources as The New York Times, The New Yorker, The Washington Post, Travel and Leisure, and the Chicago Tribune.

 A master of brand rollouts and grassroots campaigns, Torio’s greatest strengths are his ability to form genuine relationships and create a buzz about town.

 “I think restaurants are successful because of the personalities involved,” he says.
 “My partners and I are always at our restaurants, and we all bring something different to the table.
 As a group, we are able to combine our talents to wow guests from the start and make them want to stay for more than just a meal.
 We believe that dining out should be an event.”

 Owner – Operator

 Over a 25–year career, Patrick Whalen has earned his stripes in the hospitality business.